meyfa/ka-mensa-fetch/README.md

 Again, exercise resourcefulness — obtaining a cookie has the overhead of an additional full request.

+The JSON API source does not require a cookie to be set.

 ## Packaged Data

 `ka-mensa-fetch` includes some mappings to facilitate interaction with the API.

 ### Canteens List